 If you have any concerns please let us know.
 We want to work with you in the best interests of your child.
 If after discussion, you still feel unhappy, you can make an official complaint about the support being given.
 The complaints policy can be accessed from the school website or information can be collected from school.
-In addition you may choose to contact the Northumberland County Council Parent Partnership Service for advice at this point.
+In addition you may choose to contact the Northumberland Information, Advice and Support Service (as detailed above) for advice at this point.